-Elementary school teachers: email us to download RedRover’s free lesson plan to use in your classroom!
+Elementary school teachers: Download RedRover’s free teaching guide and supplemental materials below to use in your classroom!
 Do you know how fast your car can get to deadly temperatures for dogs when it’s parked in the sun with the windows cracked on a warm day?
-Students will know all about this topic after completing this lesson.
-Students will enjoy applying concepts in physics, biology and mathematics to a real-life problem that occurs in virtually every community: the problem of dog owners leaving their dogs in a closed vehicle while they shop, dine or run errands, putting their dog’s life at risk.
-The lesson concludes with character education as the students synthesize their new knowledge about the issue and discuss and discover ways to spread the word and prevent animal suffering.
+Students will know all about this topic after completing this activity.
+They will enjoy applying concepts in physics, biology and mathematics to a real-life problem that occurs in virtually every community: the problem of dog owners leaving their dogs in a closed vehicle while they shop, dine or run errands, putting their dogs’ lives at risk.
+The teaching guide concludes with character education as the students synthesize their new knowledge about the issue and discuss and discover ways to spread the word and prevent animal suffering.

-The lesson plan is designed for students at the fifth grade level and includes adaptations for younger and older students.
-The lesson plan aligns with content standards.
+The teaching guide is designed for students at the fifth grade level and includes adaptations for younger and older students.
+It is aligned with content standards.

 - PowerPoint presentation